How Can I Improve My Child’s Behaviour at Home?

 Set Clear Rules And Stick To Them

-Be Consistent With Consequences
+Use Consistent Consequences

 Align With Other Caregivers